 When someone lies, there is the hypothesis that the persons subtly increases sweating.
 Since sweat is salty water, and salty water is much more conductive than dry skin, we should be able to measure a decrease in skin resistance across the palms when a person is lying.

-The first experiment we did was very simple.
-We checked the skin resistance using a multimeter and patch electrodes across our inner palms before and after running on the treadmill The results were the following:
+The first experiment this group did was very simple.
+They checked the skin resistance using a multimeter and patch electrodes across our inner palms before and after running on the treadmill The results were the following:

 Before running 5 kilometers